Pharmacy Care

 Influenza usually lasts about one week, although some symptoms may linger, such as a cough and fatigue.
 Influenza is thought to spread mainly person to person, through coughing or sneezing of infected people (unlike the cold which is spread by hand to hand contact).

-People tend to get the flu in winter, and people who have a 'common cold' may think they have the flu, but the flu usually causes extra symptoms such as a fever, and joint aches and pains.
+People tend to get the flu in winter, as influenza virus circulation usually peaks from June to September in most of Australia.
+People who have a ‘common cold’ may think they have the flu, but the flu usually causes extra symptoms such as a fever, and joint aches and pains.
 Some comparisons are given below.

 Symptoms of influenza